-With all our employees, we aim to deliver high-quality products and services to retail, SME, large corporate and institutional customers.
-Our business activities are structured in seven reporting segments: Netherlands Life, Netherlands Non-life, Insurance Europe, Japan Life, Asset Management, Banking business, and Other.
+With all our employees, we aim to deliver high-quality products and services to retail, SME and large corporate customers.
+Our business activities are structured in six reporting segments: Netherlands Life, Netherlands Non-life, Insurance Europe, Japan Life, Banking

 Netherlands Life has a strong position in the Dutch pension market and offers a range of group life and individual life insurance products.
-It is NN Group’s largest business and primarily consists of Nationale-Nederlanden Life, AZL, the life results of ABN AMRO Insurance, and BeFrank.
+It is NN Group’s largest business and primarily consists of Nationale-Nederlanden Life, AZL and BeFrank.
 Netherlands Life is organised by pension products and the individual life closed block.
 The pension product line provides group life and pension products to small and medium-sized enterprises (SME) and to large corporate clients and their employees.
 The individual life closed block primarily consists of individual life portfolios comprising a range of discontinued products sold prior to 2012.

 Netherlands Non-life offers a broad range of non-life insurance products – including motor, fire, liability, transport, travel, and disability and accident insurance – to retail, self-employed, SME and corporate customers.
 The segment comprises Nationale-Nederlanden Non-life, the non-life results of ABN AMRO Insurance, Movir, OHRA, and the broker results related to health insurance products.